MUSEUM OF NORTHWEST ART: 121 S. First St., La Conner:

 MASTER GARDENER SPEAKER SERIES: Join the Master Gardeners of Skagit County for presentations on varieties of topics related to gardening at 6 p.m. the third Tuesday of each month at Central Skagit Library, 802 Ball St., Sedro-Woolley.

 DAYS FOR GIRLS: The Anacortes Chapter of Days for Girls Sew Day is held from 10 a.m. to 4 p.m. the second Friday of each month at Anacortes Lutheran Church, 2100 O Ave.
-Be a part of creating a personal hygiene solution for girls and women worldwide. firstname.lastname@example.org.
+Come be a part of creating a personal hygiene solution for girls and women worldwide.
+Questions: firstname.lastname@example.org.

 CERT: Join a free Community Emergency Response Team (CERT) training.
 Register at skagitCERT.org for exact dates and times.